aswatisrl/vidi-mqtt-driver/README.md

   - CoAP (port 5683) only if field devices are not on a private network
 - Use firewall rules or Docker network isolation to restrict access to internal services like MySQL, Redis, and API Server.
 - For secure remote access, use a VPN or reverse proxy (e.g., Nginx, Traefik) with HTTPS.

-### 🛡️ API Security

-- Use a long, randomly generated `JWT_SECRET_KEY` (at least 32 characters).
-- Ensure API users have the minimum necessary privileges.
-- Enable HTTPS if the API or frontend is accessed over public networks.
+- Enable HTTPS if the web app is accessed over public networks.

-### 📅 Auditing & Monitoring
+### Auditing & Monitoring

 - Monitor logs of all containers using tools like `docker logs`, or forward logs to a centralized system (e.g., ELK Stack, Grafana Loki).
 - Review logs regularly for signs of unauthorized access or abnormal activity.
 - Set up alerts for critical events such as login failures, container restarts, or missing backups.

-### 📦 System Updates
+### System Updates

 - Keep Docker images up to date by regularly pulling from the repository.
 - Monitor for updates to the VIDI MQTT Driver GitHub repository.